cardozoaldama/odin-javascript-basic/README.md

 About what theory?
 Simple, it is about Problem Solving and Understanding Errors.

 The Problem Solving is important when you want to develop something, it is an important skill.

+## What is the next step?

+The next step is practicing about DOM and some basic events.